Keobook/import-cours-but-rt/README.md

 ## Legal notice and caution to contributors

-This repository was made in order to store school documents during my year of bachelor and help my comrades with the ressources acessible online.
+This repository was made in order to store school documents during my bachelor and help my comrades with the ressources acessible online.
 Following this, it's important to be sure to respect any copyright / license linked to any media sent / stored in this repository.

 ### If you're the holder of the copyright of a document stored in this repository

-If the copyright / license is not respected, please either open an [issue](https://github.com/alexis-opolka/import-cours-but-rt1/issues) or contact me [here](mailto:alexis-opolka.pro@protonmail.com)
+If the copyright / license is not respected, please either open an [issue](https://github.com/alexis-opolka/import-cours-but-rt/issues) or contact me [here](mailto:alexis-opolka.pro@protonmail.com)

 ### If you're a contributor and uploaded a document under a certain copyright or license